-With the Ferry Building’s popular farmers market and the ballpark’s success, development dollars funnel into South Beach along the Embarcadero in the form of condos.
-The Financial District teems with workers during the daytime among the Transamerica Pyramid and other historic buildings.
+With the Ferry Building's popular farmers market and AT&T Park's success, development dollars funnel into South Beach along the Embarcadero in the form of condos.
+During the daytime, the Financial District teems with workers scurrying around the Transamerica Pyramid and other historic buildings.

 This Neighborhood Featured in...